August in the Garden

 Jobs / Tips

-August is the main time that people go on holiday and so with the garden more needy of regular attention than at any other time of year - it gets abandoned, what to do?
+August is the main time that people go on holiday and so with some parts of the garden more needy of regular attention than at any other time of year - it gets abandoned, what to do?

 - Give trees and shrubs that have been planted in the soil a really thorough watering before you go, about a bucketful each.
 Let the water gradually soak in, don't pour it all at once so half of it runs out of range.
-Then give them a heavy mulch 3-4" (7-10cm) of garden compost or manure, almost anything will do as long as it keeps the moisture in.
+A heavy mulch 3-4" (7-10cm) of garden compost or manure will help if they don't already have one.

-- Place all of your containers in a shaded area of the garden, the more shady the better, it will slow growth down and cut water loss dramatically.
+- Place all of your containers in a shaded area of the garden, the more shady the better, it will slow growth down and cut water loss dramatically, shelter from the wind also prevents drying out.

 - If you have crops that will be ready while you're away, tell your garden-minder they can have any that ripen, gives an extra reason to look after the plants properly and keeps them cropping well for your return.